-The proposed transfer station building will be a pre-engineered metal building with a roof, exterior walls, openings for collection vehicles to enter the building to unload, covered loadout, and ancillary support features.
+The transfer station building will be a pre-engineered metal building with a roof, exterior walls, openings for collection vehicles to enter the building to unload, covered loadout, and ancillary support features.
 The inside of the transfer station building will have a reinforced concrete slab (minimum 4,000 psi 28-day compression strength) tipping floor with an area of approximately 30,000 square feet, and reinforced concrete push walls to resist typical forces of transfer station operations.

 The tipping floor is designed with a slope to drain toward the western end of the building.
 The eastern side of the building has openings for collection vehicles to enter the tipping floor for unloading.
 The western side of the building has one entrance and exit for loading of transfer trailer vehicles.
 The tipping floor is designed with a slope to drain towards the center of the building and flow to the northwest to the contaminated water tank for off-site transfer.
 Additionally, there is a collection sump in the transfer truck loading area to collect any incidental stormwater flowing into the facility's loading area or washdown water from the same source.
 This water will be routed to the contaminated water tank mentioned above.
 The contaminated water tank will be a minimum 2,000 gallon (nominal) holding tank.
+Secondary containment for this tank is discussed within Section 5 of Part IV - SOP.